The compact capital

 Whether you approach the city by road or rail, ship or plane, its compact form is soon apparent.
 There is no room for sprawl.
 Much of the downtown area has been reclaimed from the harbour.
 Hemmed in by the sea and bush-covered hills, the buildings of the central city rise like a miniature Manhattan.

 Wellingtonians (who have the highest per capita income in the country) frequent the city’s bookshops, boutiques, music stores, restaurants, bars and cafés.
 New central city apartment blocks cater for those wanting to live and work downtown.
-Between 1996 and 2006 the inner city population more than doubled: from 4,440 to 9,294.
+Between 2001 and 2013 the inner-city population almost doubled, from 6,726 to 12,987.

 Living on the edge: weather and politics